São João da Pesqueira

 São João da Pesqueira (/pt-PT/) is a municipality and town in the district of Viseu, in northern Portugal.
 As of the 2021 census, the municipality had a population of 6,775, covering an area of 266.11 km2.
 The town itself is located in the civil parish of São João da Pesqueira e Várzea de Trevões, which had 2,273 inhabitants in the same year.
 The present mayor is Manuel Cordeiro, elected by a citizens' movement and the municipal holiday is June 24.

 Human presence in the region dates back at least 7,000 years.
-The town is notable for having received the earliest known royal charter (foral) in the territory of modern Portugal, issued between 1055 and 1065 by Ferdinand I of León.
+The town is notable for having received, together with the nearby locations of Penela, Paredes da Beira, Linhares and Ansiães, the earliest known royal charter (foral) in the territory of modern Portugal, issued between 1055 and 1065 by Ferdinand I of León.
 Culturally, the municipality maintains a strong calendar of religious and seasonal traditions, including pilgrimages, Easter rituals, and May festivals.

 Geographically, São João da Pesqueira comprises 11 civil parishes and sits at an altitude of 850 m, bordered by the Douro River to the north.
 The landscape is marked by terraced vineyards, river valleys, and elevated viewpoints such as those at São Salvador do Mundo, offering panoramic views over the Valeira Dam and the Douro valley.
 São João da Pesqueira lies within the Alto Douro Wine Region, a UNESCO World Heritage Site, and accounts for approximately 20% of the classified area.
 The municipality is known for its production of Port and Douro wines, with vineyards forming the backbone of the local economy.